kblincoe/VisualGit_SE701_2019_4/README.md

 # Packaging the App
-To package the app, run the `npm run compile` command, and then the following commands depending on your OS:
+To package the app, run the `npm run compile` command, and then the following commands depending on your OS: <anthony was here lmao>

 #### Mac
 `npm run package-mac`